-- I. Macro-economic Impact discussion of the implications of the proposed margin rules on economic factors such as liquidity and capital formation (page 4). - II.
-Extraterritoriality discussion of transactions with non-U.S. counterparties (page 5); - III.
-Requirements for Entity Types discussion of counterparty types (page 7);

-- IV.
-Margin Requirements discussion of initial and variation margin requirements, and rules regarding the posting of collateral (page 13); - V. Eligible Collateral discussion of assets that may be posted for margin and haircuts (page 25); - VI.
+- I. Macro-economic Impact discussion of the implications of the proposed margin and capital rules on economic factors such as liquidity and capital formation (page 4). - II.
+Extraterritoriality discussion of rules related to transactions with non-U.S. counterparties (page 5); - III.
+Requirements for Entity Types discussion of counterparty types (page 8); - IV.
+Margin Requirements discussion of initial and variation margin requirements, and rules regarding the posting of collateral (page 14); - V. Eligible Collateral discussion of assets that may be posted for margin, and haircuts (page 25); - VI.
 Delivery Timing discussion of posting timeframes (page 27); - VII.
 Inter-affiliate discussion of inter-affiliate swaps (page 28); - VIII.
 Implementation discussion of rules related to effective date and implementation (page 29); and - IX.
 Documentation discussion of required documentation (page 31).

-Annex I provides additional detail about the macro-economic impact of the proposed rules and Annex II provides a discussion of the models used to determine margin.
+Annex I provides additional detail about the macro-economic impact of the proposed rules.